Poland in December: tips for making the most of your winter in Poland

 St. Nicholas’ Day (Mikołajki)

 The name Mikołajki comes from Mikołaj (Polish for Nicholas), meaning little Nicholas.
-On the night of December 5-6, small gifts are secretly given to children while they are sleeping (little treats – toys but most of all sweets).
-One of the traditions is to hide treats in shoes.
-Children should clean them the night before, and the next morning (on Mikołajki day), they would find inside their shoes a small surprise.
-Chocolate Santas are often such a gift – they can be bought in Polish stores already at the end of November.
-In Polish schools, on December 6, there is a custom of exchanging small gifts between students.
-Children decide in advance the amount for which they will buy a gift and draw a person from the class to be given a gift.
+On the night of December 5-6, small gifts are secretly given to children while they sleep (little treats—mostly toys, but also sweets).
+One tradition is to hide treats in shoes.
+Children should clean them the night before, and the next morning (on Mikołajki day), they will find a small surprise inside their shoes.
+Chocolate Santas are often gifts—they can be bought in Polish stores as early as the end of November.
+In Polish schools, on December 6, there is a custom of exchanging small gifts between students, a secret Santa.
+Children decide in advance how much they will spend on a gift and draw a classmate to receive it.

 The beginning of astronomical winter